tuo/tuo.github.io/midlife crisis as programmer and AI.md

 ## AI

 2023 would be the year of AI.
 With the ermge of ChatGPT, that are some code interpreter also like the LLM based code interpretors like Microsoft's Coilpot.
-I basically use those two a lot in my daily codings, it helps remove some tedious boring trivias codings, no need for stackoverflow or google, reduce the cognitive load.
+I basically use those two a lot in my daily codings, it helps remove some tedious boring trivias codings, no need for stackoverflow or google, reduce the cognitive workload.
 Something like fine.dev and sweep.dev, even allow product manager to be able do some junior developer level changes in a chat way.
 It basically read the codebase, plan the changes and write issue and generate pull requests.
 For example, there are times when product manager needs to change some text or colors displayed on website, he could directly tell the AI and generate code changes, even auto trigger deployment process.
 This could be done without developer.
 Even thought it is still quite limited and only could do very simple and basics, and the demo looks fancy but not good  in real world battleground codebase,  it still shows some potentials.

 There are some worries that if it could do some junior developer coding, then later it would be able to senior developer coding, and programmer would face  a crisis of being replaced by AI.